bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 NVK: 00:07:56

 So how does the blockchain know what's going on?
-How does, because this is not  we have a Turing complete between quotes blockchain contract system here.
+How does, because this is not like we have a Turing complete between quotes blockchain contract system here.
 So how does your script know that somebody tried to do something?
 And what, how does it know what to do next?
 And how does that get triggered?

 James: 00:08:17

-Yeah, so NVK, to get back to the example you brought up earlier, which is this idea of kind of  thresholding some kind of transfer rate, I just want to be clear that OpVault doesn't actually get into specifying things  thresholds because that gets really, really complicated.
+Yeah, so NVK, to get back to the example you brought up earlier, which is this idea of kind of  thresholding some kind of transfer rate, I just want to be clear that `OP_VAULT` doesn't actually get into specifying things  thresholds because that gets really, really complicated.
 And Antoine can probably talk about that because Revault is a way of basically enabling very fine grained thresholding and spending conditions kind of at a higher layer with multi-sig.
 Now, Re-Vault could probably make use of Op-Vault almost certainly.
-And actually, if you wanted to do the scheme that you were talking about where you're thresholding some transfer amount sort of per block, It's possible you could  tranche up your coins into different OpVault invocations, but I'm not as sure about that.
+And actually, if you wanted to do the scheme that you were talking about where you're thresholding some transfer amount sort of per block, It's possible you could tranche up your coins into different `OP_VAULT` invocations, but I'm not as sure about that.
-But OpVault is a much more kind of simple mechanism than Specimen Exertion.
+But `OP_VAULT` is a much more kind of simple mechanism than Specimen Exertion.

 Rijndael: 00:09:15

-Yeah, Maybe something that might help explain OpVault is maybe we can spend a few minutes talking about how you would do a system  this today with just multi-sig and ephemeral keys and pre-signed transactions.
+Yeah, Maybe something that might help explain `OP_VAULT` is maybe we can spend a few minutes talking about how you would do a system like this today with just multi-sig and ephemeral keys and pre-signed transactions.
 Because all of these use cases that we're talking about, you could actually do today, but there's some real trade-offs in terms of liveliness, availability, and security of funds.
-And I think what James' OpVault proposal does, or NVK, if I can say the C word on your show, what other Covenant proposals enable, is letting you get rid of some of those trade-offs by having consensus rules encoded.
+And I think what James' `OP_VAULT` proposal does, or NVK, if I can say the C word on your show, what other Covenant proposals enable, is letting you get rid of some of those trade-offs by having consensus rules encoded.

 NVK: 00:09:52